robotics-tue/minimal-mistakes/_robotics_lab/robotics_printer.md

 ---
-title: "Installing the Robotics Lab Printer"
+title: Robotics Lab Printer
+layout: page_with_toc
 ---

+Students and Employees who work in the Robotics Lab can make use of the Robotics Lab printer.
+Intallation instructions can be found [here](/tutorials/printer).

 # Ubuntu
 1. Make sure the printer is turned on and not in error mode!